MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	- combination of keys + jump causes flags to screw up
 	- Jump fire animation is bugged, not working at all.
 Causing X to move wrong on the Y plane
-	- Can change direction while in dash animation
-	- character still slides when doing fire and dash animation
 	- Health bar needs to stop when reaching end of screen (right side)
 	- Jump hit causes constant jumping